-The course will use a functional language (ML).
-ML is particularly appropriate for inexperienced programmers, since a faulty program cannot crash and ML's unobtrusive type system captures many program faults before execution.
+The course will use a functional language (OCaml).
+OCaml is particularly appropriate for inexperienced programmers, since a faulty program cannot crash and OCaml's unobtrusive type system captures many program faults before execution.
 The course will present the elements of functional programming, such as curried and higher-order functions.
 But it will also introduce traditional (procedural) programming, such as assignments, arrays and references.

 - Introduction to Programming.
 The role of abstraction and representation.
 Introduction to integer and floating-point arithmetic.
 Declaring functions.
 Decisions and booleans.
 Example: integer exponentiation. - Recursion and Efficiency.
 Examples: Exponentiation and summing integers.
-Overloading.
 Iteration versus recursion.
 Examples of growth rates.
 Dominance and O-Notation.
 The costs of some representative functions.
 Cost estimation. - Lists.
 Basic list operations.
 Append.
 Naïve versus efficient functions for length and reverse.
 Strings. - More on lists.
 The utilities take and drop.
 Pattern-matching: zip, unzip.
 A word on polymorphism.
 The "making change" example.

 - Sorting.
 A random number generator.
 Insertion sort, mergesort, quicksort.
 Their efficiency. - Datatypes and trees.
 Pattern-matching and case expressions.
 Exceptions.
 Binary tree traversal (conversion to lists): preorder, inorder, postorder. - Dictionaries and functional arrays.
 Functional arrays.
 Dictionaries: association lists (slow) versus binary search trees.
 Problems with unbalanced trees. - Functions as values.
 Nameless functions.
 Currying.
 The "apply to all" functional, map.
-Examples: matrix transpose and product.
-The predicate functionals filter and exists. - Sequences, or lazy lists.
+Examples: The predicate functionals filter and exists. - Sequences, or lazy lists.
 Non-strict functions such as IF.
 Call-by-need versus call-by-name.
 Lazy lists.
-Their implementation in ML.
+Their implementation in OCaml.
 Applications, for example Newton-Raphson square roots. - Queues and search strategies.
 Depth-first search and its limitations.
 Breadth-first search (BFS).
 Implementing BFS using lists.
 An efficient representation of queues.
-Importance of efficient data representation. - Polynomial arithmetic.
-Addition, multiplication of polynomials using ideas from sorting, etc. - Elements of procedural programming.
+Importance of efficient data representation. - Elements of procedural programming.
 Address versus contents.
 Assignment versus binding.
 Own variables.
 Arrays, mutable or not.
 Introduction to linked lists.